Sage-Isaac/os-simulation/README.md

 # os-simulation
 The classes that I started with are just to give you an idea of what we're doing.
-Not every method needs to be void, and it is up to you to determine what
+Not every method needs to be void, and it is up to you to determine what you need.

 #### Alec
 * Develop a means for retrieving arguments from a command line.
 Argparse4j might